Frequently Asked Questions

 How does the municipality keep the area informed of important developments about the shelter site?

-We would like to hear from the residents themselves what their needs are in this regard.
-Consider, for example, a newsletter or a residents' meeting/ sounding board group.
+We would like to hear from local residents themselves what their needs are in this regard.
+Consider, for example, a newsletter or a local residents' consultation/focus group.
 This will be discussed during the meeting with local residents.

 Other questions